Dark matter equation of state from rotational curves of galaxies: Perfect fluid halo

-where we have already used the relation (\ref{eq:phi_v}) and prime stands for derivative with respect to $x$.
-Also, it was defined $q=M_0\,G/c^2\,R_0$ which is a dimensionless quantity.

-Thus, to solve the system of a self-gravitating isotropic fluid, we are left with three unknowns: one geometric, the mass function, and two related to the dark fluid, the pressure and the energy density.
+Thus, given a rotational velocity profile $\beta(r)$, the system of a self-gravitating isotropic fluid in a space time with line element Eq. (\ref{eq:lel}), is left with three unknowns: one geometric, the mass function, and two related to the dark fluid, the pressure and the energy density.
+The system of equations are two Einstein's equations and the conservation equation, that is, the system is closed.
+Indeed, using the relation (\ref{eq:phi_v}), the resulting equations are: